AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/linuxdeploy.rst

 Its primary focus is on AppDirs, and it uses plugins to create other outputs such as AppImages.

 linuxdeploy doesn't include core system libraries like glibc.
 This results in a reduced AppImage size.
 AppImages that are created with linuxdeploy should run on *almost* all modern linux distributions.

-When using linuxdeploy, AppImages should be built on the oldest supported LTS distribution version to make sure that the resulted AppImage works on all current (newer) distribution versions.
+However, when using it, |build_on_old_version|.

 The following sections explain how to use linuxdeploy.